aiden3918/py_cannonball/README.md

 4. Wait 20 seconds or press [R] to restart.

 More features may be added in the future.
-For feedbak or comments, please email: liaiden3918@gmail.com
+For feedback or comments, please email: liaiden3918@gmail.com